chrismahoney/sf-eng-frontend-cmahoney/README.md

 - Started to reach for [Axios](https://github.com/axios/axios) for API calls which I have used on several projects, until encountering the updates to React Router.
 I chose to instead use standard fetch() calls for this project to keep the dependencies to a minimum while reducing the risk on this short-term exercise.
 Time to get started.

 ## Getting Started

+### Docker/Docker Compose
-1. Make sure to have Docker running per the exercise instructions, and use the `hello-world` tutorial deployment if you are new to using containerized hardware.
+- To use Docker (recommended), make sure to have Docker running per the exercise instructions for the backend, and use the `hello-world` tutorial deployment if you are new to using containers.
-2.
+- The docker image can be built from this repo using `docker image build -t sf-eng-frontend-cmahoney:latest .`
+- Included docker-compose.yml file can be used to deploy the frontend, this would be intended to be used in conjunction with the backend deployment in a combined compose file.

+### Manual Execution
+Alternatively, the frontend can be executed using `yarn install`:

 ```
 yarn install
 yarn run dev